isomerpages/moe-sthildassec/index.md

   - infopic:
       title: Visit your Teachers on 30th Aug 2023
       subtitle: Dear Alumnus
-      description: Want to reconnect with your teachers?
-We welcome you!
+      description: Want to reconnect with your teachers on Teacher's Day?
+Please read the special announcement by clicking the arrow
       button: Special announcement
       url: /teachersday2023/
       image: /images/images.png